 - what a valid and sound argument are;

-- the inference rules we create to draw inferences from
+- the inference rules we create to draw inferences from these elements;

 - how to translate simple English arguments into FOL;